salman611/TicTacToe-Project1/README.md

 - Create an AI opponent: teach JavaScript to play an unbeatable game against you
 - Make your site fully responsive so that it is playable from a mobile phone
 - Get inventive with your styling e.g. use hover effects or animations

-## Option B:  Any game you want!
-If you are feeling creative and want to try something new, then go for it!
-In order to go this route you must run your idea by Michael first who will create requirements based on your game idea.
-- your proposal must include: a summary of your idea, a wire frame ([this](https://wireframe.cc/) is a good site to make wireframnes), what you think the biggest challenges will be.

 ## Necessary Deliverables
 * Projects are due Wednesday, 9/5 at midnight!
 You will submit your work in the morning at the start of class *